10 Pro Tips for Runway Photograhy

 First, let me say I LOVE FLASH PHOTOGRAPHY.
 How much?
 I currently have 10 studio strobes and seven speed lights, some of which are stored at my parents’ house in Jersey so I don’t have to pack much when I travel.
 I usually keep at least one strobe (with battery pack) in the Jeep, and outside the studio I love to combine flash with natural light.
 However a fashion show is No Place for Flash.
 I know in the movies the photographers are flashing away at end of the runway, but let me say it again: the runway is No Place for Flash.
 I could do an entire post about the reasons why but I’ll start with the most important:

-If acting with professionalism and courtesy toward your fellow photographers isn’t enough of if it so happens that you are the ONLY photographer you still may want to think twice before popping that strobe on your hot shoe.
+If acting with professionalism and courtesy toward your fellow photographers isn’t enough or it turns out that you are the ONLY photographer at the show (happens at some smaller events) you still may want to think twice before popping that strobe on your hot shoe.
 Here are seven more reasons:

-- You already know that on-camera flash is ugly light, so why would it not be ugly light at a fashion show?
+- You already know that on-camera flash is ugly light, don’t you?

 - The color temperature of flash is close to daylight while runway lighting is usually much warmer.
 Shooting in mixed light means you’re not going to be able to get accurate color throughout the frame no matter what you do to try and correct it in post – and why would you want to waste your time in post trying to fix things when you can shoot so you don’t have to?

-- It’s hard to expose both the model and the background correctly with flash especially as the model moves in and out of uneven runway lighting.
-Often times this results in a bright model and murky background unless you drag the shutter, in which case you may end up with a blurry model and the mixed lighting problem I mentioned above.
+- It’s difficult to expose both the model and the background correctly with flash especially as the model moves in and out of uneven runway lighting.
+Often times this results in a bright model and murky background.
+If you drag the shutter to allow more ambient light you may end up with a blurry model and the mixed lighting problem I mentioned above.
 Not good.

 - Your flash may cause the model’s shadow to be ominously cast on the wall at the other end of the runway (known as ‘shadow monster’).